43PR/dotfiles/README.md

 > **READ ALL**

-This is intended for a clean installation.
+This is mainly intended for a clean installation.
 If you already have a desktop configuration, you should implement it manually instead.

 Should work for Arch, Manjaro, EndeavourOS, CachyOS, etc. Let me know if there's any issues